kudobuzz/express-api-starter/README.md

 **Note**:
 `npm run lint` is automatically run on staged files before git push.
-All comit messages are linted upon commit.
+All commit messages are linted upon commit.
 Also, the code is made pretty (by prettier) when files are staged in git.

 **Commit guidelines:**